web103-group23/TripTrail/README.md

 ### View All Trips ✅

 Users can view all scheduled trips.
-They can create, update, and delete trips.

 ![viewalltrips gif](gifs/viewalltrips.gif)

+### Plan Trip ✅

+Users can plan their trip.

+[gif goes here]

+### Edit & Delete Trip ✅

+Users can edit or delete trips.

+[gif goes here]

+### Error Handling ✅

+If users go to an undefined path, they encounter an error page that redirects them to the home page.

+[gif goes here]

 ### View Trip Details